 - loss of both hands at or above the wrist;

-- loss of one foot at or above the ankle and the loss of one hand, at or above the wrist;
+- loss of one foot at or above the ankle, and loss of one hand, at or above the wrist;

-- an injury to the spine that results in permanent and complete paralysis of both arms, both legs, or one arm and one leg;
+- an injury to the spine that causes permanent and complete paralysis of both arms, both legs, or one arm and one leg;

-- third degree burns covering the majority of either both hands or one hand and the face.
+- third degree burns covering the majority of both hands, one hand and one foot; or one hand, one foot and the face.

-Lifetime income benefits equal 75 percent of your average weekly wage, with a 3 percent increase each year.
+LIBs are 75% of your average weekly wage (AWW), with a 3% increase each year.

 There is a maximum amount for the first year LIBs are paid, but the maximum does not apply to the 3% yearly increase.